 - the Tequila train is called the Tequila Express.
 This looks like it would be amazing fun complete with Mariachi bands.
 Click here to read reviews of the Tequila Express and check prices on TripAdvisor.

 Of course, you can drive too, but you’ll need a designated driver.

-Afterwards you will visit three or four additional distilleries for tastings as well as stopping in the sleepy town of tequila where Jose Cuervo has a significant presence.
+Afterward, you will visit three or four additional distilleries for tastings as well as stop in the sleepy town of tequila where Jose Cuervo has a significant presence.

 Expect the day to be long and get ready for some insanely early tequila tasting (I had my first tequila in hand way before midday).

 If you’re looking to explore more of Mexico check out Intrepid Travel.
 They offer several small group tours through Mexico and you’re guaranteed to get a cultural experience.